alexcg1/executor-ocrmypdf/README.md

 # OCRMyPDF

-This Executor uses [OCRMyPDF](https://ocrmypdf.readthedocs.io/en/latest/) to extract text from OCRed PDFs and store it as Document chunks.
+This Executor uses [OCRMyPDF](https://ocrmypdf.readthedocs.io/en/latest/) to extract text from OCRed PDFs and stores it "behind" the PDF pages.
+It doesn't write any textual data to the Document itself, but rather modifies the PDF file directly.

+You can then use [PDFSegmenter](https://hub.jina.ai/executor/x9w7lcwg) to extract that textual content.

 Input Documents should have their `uri` set to the PDF file location.

-Currently this works for English only, but feel free to make a PR to add other language options.
+As far as I know this works for English only, but feel free to make a PR to add other language options.